BowlOfSoup/NormalizerBundle/README.md

 Bowl Of Soup Normalizer
 =======================

-Besides normalizing objects it features:
+Besides normalizing and serializing objects it features:
 - Working with Symfony and Doctrine as its ORM.
 Can handle Doctrine proxies.
 - Circular reference check: Handles circular reference by detecting it and returning content of the objects getId() method.
 - Object caching: If a getId() method is implemented for an object it will cache the normalized object per flow (call to normalize()).